 The 1940 Act imposes restrictions on the sale of securities issued by registered funds to other registered and unregistered funds.
-Otherwise, there are no investor eligibility restrictions on funds that are registered under the 1940 Act, assuming the fund recommended is suitable or in the best interest of the investor, if applicable.
+Otherwise, there are no investor eligibility restrictions on funds that are registered under the 1940 Act, assuming the fund is suitable for the investor.

 3.5 Are there other main areas of regulation that are imposed with respect to the marketing of public funds?

 Registered funds are subject to 1940 Act restrictions on compensation arrangements relating to distribution of the funds' securities.
 For example, under Rule 12b-1(h) under the 1940 Act, a registered fund may not compensate a broker or dealer for any promotion or sale of its shares by directing portfolio securities transactions to such broker or dealer.

-4 Tax Treatment 4.1 What are the types of entities that can be public funds in your jurisdiction?
+4 Tax Treatment

+4.1 What are the types of entities that can be public funds in your jurisdiction?